erento/infra-elasticsearch/README.md

 # Elasticsearch infrastructure

-The elasticsearch infrastructure is based on the official [HELM chart](https://github.com/elastic/helm-charts) from 3.
-January 2020 and elasticsearch version `7.5.1`.
+The elasticsearch infrastructure is based on the official [HELM chart](https://github.com/elastic/helm-charts) from 7.
+October 2021 and elasticsearch version `7.15.0`.

-HELM is required in the version 2.
+HELM is required in the version 3.

 ## How to proceed to install elastic from scratch